Dinners · Holiday Classics

 Granny's tip

-Make the cornbread plain and unsweetened — this is a savoury, sage-forward dish, and sweet cornbread throws the whole plate off.
+Make the cornbread plain and unsweetened — this is a savory, sage-forward dish, and sweet cornbread throws the whole plate off.

 Tips for moist, golden dressing